Research Innovation Hub / Research Methodology

 Which of the following best characterises a high-quality research question?

-AIt is broad enough to generate many possible studies.
+AIt is broad enough to generate many possible studies across a field.

 BIt can be answered with a simple yes or no based on existing data.